geeksaryan/SubmitForm/README.md

-It is a simple HTML submit form
+It is a simple HTML submit form....
 Live link:-
 https://geeksaryan.github.io/SubmitForm/